Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Related Works

 \section{Related Works}

-Data pruning aims to remove redundant examples, keeping the most informative subset of samples, namely the coreset.
+Data pruning aims to remove redundant examples, keeping the most informative subset of dataset, namely the coreset.
 Research in this area can be broadly categorized into two groups: \textit{score-based} and \textit{geometry-based} methods.
-Score-based methods define metrics representing the difficulty or importance of data points to prioritize samples with high scores.
-Geometry-based methods, whereas, focus more on keeping a good representation of the true data distribution.
-Recent studies proposed \textit{hybrid} methods that incorporate the example difficulty score with the diversity of coreset.
+Score-based methods define metrics to measure the importance of data points, then prioritize high-scoring samples.
+On the other hand, geometry-based methods focus on presenting a better representation of the true data distribution.
+Recent studies propose \textit{hybrid} methods which incorporate the example difficulty score with the diversity of the coreset.

-\textbf{Score-based.}~EL2N~\citep{gordon2021data} calculates $L2$ norms of the error vector as an approximation of the gradient norm.
-Entropy~\citep{coleman2020selectionproxyefficientdata} quantifies the information contained in the predicted probabilities at the end of training.
-However, the outcomes of such ``snapshot'' methods differ significantly from run to run, making it difficult to obtain a reliable score in a single run, as can be seen in \cref{fig:rank_corr}, \cref{Appendix_Experiments}.